Top Ten things we’d like you to know about Megadeluxe Caps.

 You messed up on my order.
 What do I do?

 First, sorry about that.
 Second, we're going to treat you like royalty for our screwup.
-Contact us here, or from the email confirmation you received at the time of your order and watch us work like bandits to remedy this.
+Contact us here, and watch us work like bandits to remedy this.

 Can you put me on a waiting list for a vintage patch?